gohugoio/hugoDocs/content/en/getting-started/configuration.md

     ```googleAnalytics = "UA-SSSSSSSS"```

-    Now you got to tell Hugo that you are using the staging environment.
+    Now you need to tell Hugo that you are using the staging environment.
 So your build command should be `hugo --environment staging` which will load the `UA-SSSSSSSS` analytics code in your staging website

 {{% note %}}